cau-se/theodolite/analysis/README.md

 to set the `results` volume to the directory with your execution results and `results-inst` to a directory where the final scalability graphs should be placed.
 The output of the *run* command gives you an URL of the form `http://127.0.0.1:8888/?token=...`, which you should open in your webbrowser.
 From there you can access all notebooks.
+You can stop the Jupyter server with Crtl + C.

 ```sh
 docker build . -t theodolite-analysis